The best way to invest £100k

 You can typically get a competitive rate of interest when you invest in peer-to-peer lending because the overheads are significantly smaller.
 There are no physical branches and fewer staff, for example.

 The downside is that P2P lending is not currently covered by the FSCS, meaning there is more risk of losing your money should the borrower fail.
-However, the first £1,000 of interest earned from P2P lending is tax-free for basic rate taxpayers and certain P2P savings can be held in some ISAs.
+However, thanks to the personal savings allowance, the first £1,000 of interest earned from P2P lending is tax-free for basic rate taxpayers.
+Meanwhile, higher rate taxpayers can earn up to £500 in tax-free income from a P2P platform.
+Certain P2P savings can also be held in some ISAs.

 Equity is the amount of money that could be returned to a company’s shareholders once all assets are liquidated and debt is paid off.